notaryproject/notary/docs/configuration.md

 - #### `storage` section (required) <a name="notary-signer-storage"></a>

-	This is used to store encrypted priate keys.
+	This is used to store encrypted private keys.
 We only support MySQL or an in-memory store, currently.

 	Example: